 How to avoid compromising performance

 Once upon a time, small form factor meant compromise, in terms of hardware choice, thermals and even style.
 Today, we’re spoilt for choice, with differing designs to match the hardware you want to use.
-This blog will be a multi-part series explaining some of the various small form factor cases we build with.

 Reload R1 with the RX 5700XT